lockwooda/notes/Y2S2/COMP2215/5-MemoryMappedIO.md

 ![](MemoryMappedIO2.png)

 All hardware modules on microcontroller configured by writing to I/O registers.
-All communication to and most from these modules is faciliated by reading/writing I/O registers.
+All communication to and most from these modules is facilitated by reading/writing I/O registers.
+Even GPIO registers mapped into memory address space.

 There are three main registers for each set of pins: